The-CodeINN/Zuri-I4G_Internship_2022/frontend/Javascript/Introduction/README.md

 # Introduction

-This is a simple challenge that prints my introduction to the screen using document.write.
+This is a simple challenge that prints my introduction to the screen using alert.